Molson Brewery

 The Molson Brewery is a Canada-based brewery based in Montreal and was established in 1786 by the Molson family.
 In 2005, Molson merged with the Adolph Coors Company to become Molson Coors.

 Molson Coors maintains some of its Canadian operations at the site of Molson's first brewery located on the Saint Lawrence River in Montreal.
+The Montreal brewery closed in 2021, after over 200 years of service.

 History

 1924 advertisement; "Fifty six years ago when Sir John A. Macdonald was first premier of the Dominion of Canada in 1867, MOLSON'S ALE was then 81 years old!"

 Founded in 1786, the Molson Brewery is one of the oldest breweries in North America and continues to produce beer on the original brewery site.